 Both the two locals said about the same time that they were folding, and wouldn’t be raising.
 Sam also tossed his cards into the middle of the table, indicating he was folding too.

-The smoke cleared, revealing Jessie laying back in his chair, blood running down the right side of his cheek.
-Sam and the towns man Lucas Holder, held John from doing anything more.
+The smoke cleared, revealing Jesse laying back in his chair, blood running down the right side of his cheek.
+Sam and the townsman, Lucas Holder, held John from doing anything more.
 The other local man, removed the remaining revolver from John.
-Hanna came rushing to the table, grasping Jessie in her arms.
+Hanna came rushing to the table, grasping Jesse in her arms.

 While the others held John who had quit struggling, realizing he couldn’t get loose from the men holding him.
 Sam went out making sure the buckboard was hitched and ready.
 Rather than kill him, they were turning him out.

-Phoebe seeing Sam bring the buckboard around, Stated that she was not leaving with Kerns.
+Plebe seeing Sam bring the buckboard around, stated that she was not leaving with Kerns.
 “Take my things off the wagon.
 I’m not going with him.”

 Sam nodded, and began unloading the wagon.
-At first he just set everything on the ground, then asked Tom who had stepped out to witness the events, to move the baggage inside.
+At first, he just set everything on the ground, then asked Tom who had stepped out to witness the events, to move the baggage inside.
 Kerns was brought out, still being held by his arms.
 They unloaded Kerns revolvers and shoved them into his holsters.
-A threat that if he wanted to live he wouldn’t try to reload them any where near the Stage Post.
+A threat that if he wanted to live, he wouldn’t try to reload them anywhere near the Stage Post.
 Kerns protested several times that he’d been cheated, that he’d won the hand.
 It didn’t do him any good, as they tossed him on the wagon and slapped the horses into action.
-He could be heard threaten to kill them all as he left, saying they hadn’t heard the last of him.
+He could be heard threatening to kill them all as he left, adding they hadn’t heard the last of him.

-Every one filed back into the Station after the wagon was gone into the night.
-Hanna was holding a folded piece of linen against Jessie’s bleeding wound.
+Everyone filed back into the Station after the wagon faded into the night.
+Hanna was holding a folded piece of linen against Jesse’s bleeding head.
 Sam moved close to look at the wound, but Hanna shook her head, she wasn’t about to remove the compress.
-For all she knew it was the only thing keeping Jessie alive.
+For all she knew it was the only thing keeping Jesse alive.

 The Station quieted down after Kerns was run out.
 Sam finally got Hanna to release her grip and examined the wound.
 It needed stitches, which Sam talked her into doing.
-Several held Jessie while Hanna sewed the wound shut.
-Jessie was still out of it, and didn’t know what was going on.
+Several held Jesse while Hanna sewed the wound shut.
+Jesse was still out of it, and didn’t know what was going on.

 After the suturing was completed, Hanna washed the blood out of his hair and off his face and neck.
-Jessie lay still, his eyes closed and only the rising and falling of his chest, was proof that he was still alive.
+Jesse lay still, his eyes closed.
+Only the rising and falling of his chest, was proof that he was still alive.

 The stage passengers went to their rooms, and Tom settled in one of the comfortable chairs by the fire place.
 The events had tired everyone, and the Station was soon quiet.
 The only sound the rest of the night was the popping coals of the fireplace.

 “Well, they didn’t come across anyone on the ride here.”
 He referred to the men that found the wagon.
-“So he either took to the hills or doubled back west, which I doubt.
+“So, he either took to the hills or doubled back west, which I doubt.
 So, he can be anywhere along the way to Canyon City.
 Probably waiting for the stage to come through and shoot it up.”
 Hanna angrily concluded.

 Tom feeling the call of nature, excused himself and went to visit the house out back.
 He reminded himself that he needed to get directions for the way to Indian Creek Meadows.

-“Well I have a suggestion,” Scarlet came out of her room to join them.
-“Its only a matter of time before Kerns gets the law on him, and he’s locked up or shot.
-Just have the girl wait out some where safe.
+“Well, I have a suggestion.”
+Scarlet came out of her room to join them.
+“It’s only a matter of time before Kerns gets the law on him, and he’s locked up or shot.
+Just have the girl wait out somewhere safe.
 It won’t be long, probably just a matter of a couple days.
-He can still be arrested for shooting Jessie.”
+He can still be arrested for shooting Jesse.”

 “She can’t stay here, if that’s what you mean.
 This would be the first place he’s going to look.”
 Hanna pointed out.